llpeterson/scaling/global.md

     and that is designed to carry both transit and local traffic, such as the backbone providers in [Figure 4](#inet-1995).

-Whereas the discussion of routing in the previous Chapter focused on finding optimal paths based on minimizing some sort of link metric, the goals of interdomain routing are rather more complex.
+Whereas the discussion of routing in the previous chapter focused on finding optimal paths based on minimizing some sort of link metric, the goals of interdomain routing are rather more complex.
 First, it is necessary to find *some* path to the intended destination that is loop